GregLadden/e2e_ML_Project/README.md

 ## Acknowledgments

-This project is based on the book:
+This project is based on chapter 2 in the book:

 - **Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow, 2nd Edition**
   _Aurélien Géron_